 ARI of Connecticut, Inc. has grown over the years, but has intentionally remained one of the smallest providers of services for adults with developmental disabilities in the state.
 We believe that our intimate size enables us to provide a “family like” environment and a more individualized approach to services and supports based on each individual’s needs and interests.
 Currently ARI provides residential supports for 32 individuals in five group homes and 18 living in their own apartments.
 In addition, ARI operates a day program providing community activities, life skills and vocational training for 60 individuals.
 We train and support another 33 individuals in their jobs, helping them to obtain and retain community based employment.
 ARI also provides social and recreational programs for these individuals and many others who are not otherwise supported by ARI.

-In total, we serve nearly 150 individuals with intellectual/developmental disabilities who primarily live in Stamford and its surrounding communities annually.
+In total, we serve over 100 individuals with intellectual/developmental disabilities who primarily live in Stamford and its surrounding communities annually.
 Their disabilities include mental retardation, autism, cerebral palsy, mental illness, epilepsy, dementia, Alzheimer’s, blindness and/or deafness and hearing impaired.
 Many have multiple disabilities and additional medical diagnoses.
 These individuals range in age from their late teens to their eighties.
 ARI strives to provide the highest quality of service possible, with a strong focus on the continued health of each person we serve.
 ARI continues to seek opportunities to provide its holistic approach to underserved individuals.